Definition

 Netherlands Court Partially Annuls Enforcement Orders Against Groen Gas Goor Biogas Plant

-A Dutch court has partially annulled enforcement orders and significant penalties against a biogas operator, ordering the provincial authority to issue new, better-substantiated decisions within six months.
-For industrial operators, the ruling confirms that while waste and throughput limits are strictly enforced, regulators must provide transparent economic justification for penalties and maintain proportionality in technical enforcement.
+A Dutch court has partially annulled enforcement orders and significant penalties against a biogas operator, requiring provincial authorities to re-evaluate their decisions.
+The ruling confirms that while permit limits are strictly enforced, regulators must provide transparent economic justification for penalties and maintain proportionality in technical enforcement.

 Netherlands Senate Issues Report on EC Rejection of Nitrates Derogation and 2026 Manure Nitrogen Limit